-With our Formula Guard program, you’ll have the benefit of extended five-year warranties, access to our authorized service network, a direct line to our technical assistance group and five-year subscriptions to VesselVanguard and Sea Tow.
+With our Formula Guard program, you’ll have the benefit of extended five-year warranties, access to our authorized service network and a direct line to our technical assistance group.
 With all these offerings, you’ll be covered in the event of any breakdown, from the towing services and on-water assistance to repairs and tech help.

 Formula Boats offers several different models of powerboat, from daytime cruisers to overnight yachts.
 The classes include bowriders, crossover bowriders, super sport crossovers, all sport crossovers, sun sports, performance cruisers and yachts.
 With the FormulaFlex programs, you can customize multiple elements of the vessel before manufacturing to give it a personalized feel.
 You’ll have your choice of upholstery, graphic colors, cabin fabrics and surfaces, electronics placements and more.